microsoft/finops-toolkit/docs/power-bi/README.md

 Microsoft offers several ways to analyze and report on your cloud costs.
 For quick exploration of subscriptions and billing accounts, we recommend starting with smart views in [Cost analysis](https://aka.ms/costanalysis/docs) in the Azure portal or Microsoft 365 admin center.
 When you need more control or to save and share charts, switch to customizable views.

-When you need more advanced reporting or to merge with your own data, we recommend using Fabric, Power BI, or a custom or third-party solution.
+When you need more advanced reporting or to merge with your own data, we recommend using Microsoft Fabric, Power BI, or a custom or third-party solution.
 Use the following to determine the best approach for you:

 1. For costs under $2-5M in total<sup>1</sup> that don't need savings plan data, you can use the Cost Management connector for Power BI.
    - The connector uses existing raw cost data APIs and cannot scale to data sizes beyond $5M<sup>1</sup>.